 The Deep-Sky Gems is an excellent project for those who have completed their Messier and NGC Certificates and are looking for another visual observing program.
 The official list can be found in the RASC Observer's Handbook.
 At least a 20-cm (8-inch) telescope is recommended for tackling the list, but an instrument with an aperture in the 40-cm (16-inch) range will be needed to satisfactorily observe the quasar.
 A nebular filter will assist in observing most of the nebulae.
 Several Deep-Sky Gems may be observed in smaller instruments or without optical aid, so that virtually anyone can begin this project without a trip to the scope shop.
-Nebular filters will assist in the observation of faint glowing clouds of gas, but note that reflection nebula to not benefit from such filtration.
+Nebular filters will assist in the observation of faint glowing clouds of gas, but note that reflection nebulae do not benefit from such filtration.

 The Deep-Sky Gems certificate can be started during any season.
 You must be a member in good standing of the RASC to be awarded this certificate.

-Here are some recommended resources to help you tackle the Deep-Sky Gems Certificate program:
+A recommended resource to help you tackle the Deep-Sky Gems Certificate program:

 Deep Sky Objects - by David H. Levy, The Best and Brightest from Four Decades of Comet Chasing.